Jon Cunliffe

-Sir Jonathan Stephen Cunliffe, CB (born 2 June 1953) is a senior British civil servant, who served as Deputy Governor of the Bank of England for Financial Stability.
+Sir Jonathan Stephen Cunliffe (born 2 June 1953) is a senior British civil servant, who served as Deputy Governor of the Bank of England for Financial Stability.

 Biography

-Cunliffe studied at Manchester University.
+Cunliffe studied at The University of Manchester.
 He lectured at the University of Western Ontario, before joining the UK Department of the Environment and Transport in 1980.

 He was appointed Deputy Director for International Finance at HM Treasury in 1998, then promoted to Director of International Finance, and then managing director of Macroeconomic Policy and International Finance.
-In 2001 he became managing director of Finance, Regulation and Industry for a year, before reverting to managing director of Macroeconomic Policy and International Finance.
-In 2005 Cunliffe's position was promoted to that of Second Permanent Secretary, remaining managing director of Macroeconomic Policy and International Finance, later focussed to managing director of International and Finance.
+In 2001, he became managing director of Finance, Regulation and Industry for a year, before reverting to managing director of Macroeconomic Policy and International Finance.
+In 2005, Cunliffe's position was promoted to that of Second Permanent Secretary, remaining managing director of Macroeconomic Policy and International Finance, later focussed to managing director of International and Finance.

-In 2007 following Gordon Brown's appointment as Prime Minister, Cunliffe was appointed Head of the European and Global Issues Secretariat.
+In 2007, following Gordon Brown's appointment as prime minister, Cunliffe was appointed Head of the European and Global Issues Secretariat.
 This role included being the Prime Minister's Advisor on International Economic Affairs and on the EU in the Prime Minister's Office.
-In September 2007 The UK Government launched the “Economic aspects of peace in the Middle East” report, co-authored by Cunliff and Ed Balls.
+In September 2007 The UK Government launched the "Economic aspects of peace in the Middle East" report, co-authored by Cunliff and Ed Balls.

 On 24 June 2011, Number 10 announced that Cunliffe would replace Kim Darroch as British Permanent Representative to the EU in January 2012.
 He was replaced in the role by Ivan Rogers.

 Cunliffe served as Deputy Governor of the Bank of England for Financial Stability.
 He took up the role in November 2013 and was an ex officio member of the Bank's Financial and Monetary Policy Committees and its Court of Directors.
 He replaced Paul Tucker when the latter was passed over for promotion to Governor in favour of Mark Carney, and chose instead when the announcement was made in June 2013 to lecture at Harvard.
 His term came to an end on 31 October 2024.